Langmuir CrossFire PRO vs CrossFire XR (2026): Buy PRO Unless You Process Full 4×8 Sheets | Tool Advisor Pro

 • You run a fabrication shop with production volume

-• You’re cutting sign blanks, structural steel, or large panels
+• You’re cutting sign blanks, structural steel, or large panels at scale

 Consider neither if: